 The Office of Attorney Regulation Counsel represents the Board of Law Examiners Inquiry Panel in formal hearings.
 See C.R.C.P.
 201.10.
 If an inquiry panel of the Board of Law Examiners finds probable cause to believe that an applicant for admission to the Colorado Bar is mentally unstable or ethically or morally unfit for admission, the applicant may request a formal hearing.
 A formal hearing proceeds much like an attorney discipline matter.
 Trial counsel conducts an investigation and engages in discovery with the applicant.
-In 2005, no formal trials were held and no cases were closed out.
+In 2006, three formal trials were held, no stipulations were filed before a hearing panel of the Board of Law Examiners, and one matter was appealed to the Colorado Supreme Court.
 See Table 29.